HowDoIGitHelp/CMSC23MDNotes/mdNotes/Imperative Programming.md

 ### Object-oriented programming

-Object-oriented programming focuses on modelling a system based on the real world ontology of objects.
+Object-oriented programming focuses on modelling a system based on the real world ontology of **objects**.
 It uses an expressive type system to program the interactions within a system.
 Most modern programming languages, like C++, Python, Java, etc, have some object-oriented programming features.